 Active’s services have broadened to include strategic consideration of the portfolio development, major upgrade works, advice of new developments, costing up for minor works and other funding rounds, working on behalf of partners within various Victorian DHS regional and central structures as well as Commonwealth FaCHSIA bureaucracies.
 This includes using Active’s consultants, architects and quantity surveyors to concept design and cost up development projects for funding applications and upgrades.

-Active is currently implementing the Assetic strategic asset management which will provide:
+Active uses the Assestic MyData and MyPredictor strategic asset management which provides:

 - MyData asset management and property maintenance system providing all features of day to day maintenance management, property audit inspections, all property records, warranties, floor plans etc.